bias-mitigator/interpretable/README.md

-# Decomposing Direct and Indirect Biases in Linear Models
+# Decomposing Direct and Indirect Biases in Linear Models under Demographic Parity Constraint

-This repository presents the main empirical results of the article.
+This repository presents the main empirical results of our article.